Company History and Vision

 We might not think of humor as a tool for personal or professional development, yet when I taught a comedy focused English composition class for two years, I discovered there was nothing better.
 At Expect to Connect, we work with you to clarify what makes you funny.
 Participants discover their unique comic characteristics and learn how best to communicate those to develop a common bond with coworkers, customers, and friends.

 Learn how to mine your experiences for the anecdotes and personality traits which express your individual perspective for increased productivity, results, and satisfaction.

 Courses and Workshops

 How might our courses meet the needs of your organization?

-These shorter sessions cover such topics as: how we resemble comic characters more than flawless dramatic characters; avoiding storytelling's calculating twin, Marketing; There's no Abbott without Costello / capitalizing on employee differences; and Did they really post that? / using in-person and social media humor responsibly.
+These one to two hour sessions cover such topics as: humorous traits we all share; There's no Abbott without Costello / capitalizing on employee differences; Did they really post that? / using in-person and social media humor responsibly.

 Commonly asked tidbits.

 It sounds interesting, but does my company really need this?